OpenSPP/openspp-php-sample/README.md

 ## Running the Application

+1. Run `composer install`.
+2. Edit the `config.php` file.
-To run the application, execute the `apiclient.php`.
+3. To run the application, execute the `apiclient.php`.

 ## Compatibility